 Use caution with prescription drugs.
 If you were addicted to a prescription drug, such as an opioid painkiller, you may need to talk to your doctor about finding alternate ways to manage pain.
 Regardless of the drug you experienced problems with, it’s important to stay away from prescription drugs with the potential for abuse or use only when necessary and with extreme caution.
 Drugs with a high abuse potential include painkillers, sleeping pills, and anti-anxiety medication.

 Sometimes craving cannot be avoided, and it is necessary to find a way to cope:

 Get involved in a distracting activity.
 Read, see friends, go to a movie, immerse yourself in a hobby, hike, or exercise.
 Once you’re interested in something else, you’ll find the urges go away.

 Talk it through.
 Talk to friends or family members about craving when it occurs.
 Talking can be very helpful in pinpointing the source of the craving.
 Also, talking about craving often helps to discharge and relieve the feeling and will help restore honesty in your relationship.
 Craving is nothing to feel bad about.

 Challenge and change your thoughts.
 When experiencing a craving, many people have a tendency to remember only the positive effects of the drug and forget the negative consequences.
 Therefore, you may find it helpful to remind yourself that you really won’t feel better if you use and that you stand to lose a lot.
 Sometimes it is helpful to have these consequences listed on a small card that you keep with you.

-Adapted from: The National Institute on Alcohol Abuse and Alcoholism
+Source: The National Institute on Alcohol Abuse and Alcoholism

 Build a meaningful drug-free life